 To provide better security, the newest version of Windows comes with a solid antivirus program that helps you keep your PC secure from viruses, malware, and other threats.
-Windows 8 ships with an updated version of Windows Defender program that now includes all features of Security Essentials program as well as its familiar interface.
+Windows 8 ships with an updated version of Windows Defender program that now includes all features of the Security Essentials program as well as its familiar interface.

 In addition to spyware protection and other security features that it has offered since Vista, Defender now includes real-time protection, full scan, and rootkit protection as well.

 While Windows Defender in Windows 8 includes almost all features of Microsoft Security Essentials, it doesn’t let you scan files and folders from the context menu.
-In simple words, Scan with Windows Defender isn’t present in Explorer context menu.
+In simple words, Scan with Windows Defender isn’t present in the Explorer context menu.

 Users who are relaying on Windows Defender need to open Windows Defender program and launch the custom scan option to scan a folder.

-Windows 8 users who love the Windows Defender and want to add Scan with Windows Defender option to folder context menu (right-click menu) will be glad to know that a simple workaround is now available to scan folders right from the context menu.
+Windows 8 users who love the Windows Defender and want to add Scan with Windows Defender option to the folder context menu (right-click menu) will be glad to know that a simple workaround is now available to scan folders right from the context menu.
 The option is useful for users who often download files from the web and use the feature to quickly scan the downloaded files for possible threats.